Network Management Open Internet Information

 Why does Sprint manage its network?

 If Sprint didn't manage its network, network users would be subject to the negative effects of spam, viruses, security attacks, network congestion, and other risks and degradations of the service.
-By engaging in reasonable and responsible network management, Sprint can deliver the best possible broadband Internet access experience to all users of the network.
+By engaging in reasonable and responsible network management, Sprint can deliver the best possible mobile broadband Internet access experience to all users of the network.

 How does Sprint manage its network?